nikp123/xava/README.md

 > NOTE: Currently unavailable.

-XAVA-G is avaible in the Void repos:
+XAVA is available in the Void repos:

-	xbps-install xava-gui
+	xbps-install xava

 ### Windows